 AUTHOR/EDITOR

 Dr. Dean W. Collinwood

-The author/editor of Global Studies: Japan and the Pacific Rim is research professor of management, coordinator of the Master of Science and Technology Program, and adjunct professor of political science at the University of Utah in Salt Lake City.
-He also heads an international consulting firm with offices in Japan and China and directs a program for the U.S. government that trains scientists for Asia-related careers.
-He received his Ph.D. from the University of Chicago, his M.Sc. in international relations from the University of London, and his B.A. in political science with a Japanese minor from Brigham Young University.
-Dr. Collinwood was a Fulbright scholar at Tokyo University and Tsuda College in Japan, and he has conducted research throughout Asia and the Pacific.
-He is board chairman of the Asia Pacific Council and past president of the Western Conference of the Association for Asian Studies.
-He is the author of books and articles on Japan, Korea, and other countries.
+The author/editor of Global Studies: Japan and the Pacific Rim teaches Asian politics courses in the Political Science Department at the University of Utah in Salt Lake City.
+He also heads GLOBUS Inc., an international consulting firm with activities in Japan and China.
+He received his Ph.D. from the University of Chicago where he studied in both the political science and education departments.
+His M.Sc. in international relations is from the University of London, and his B.A. in political science with a Japanese minor is from Brigham Young University.
+Dr. Collinwood was a Fulbright Scholar at Tokyo University and Tsuda College in Japan and has conducted research throughout Asia and the Pacific.
+He is Chair of the Board of Trustees of the Asia Pacific Council, an international non-profit organization sponsoring internships in Asia, and he is past President of the Western Conference of the Association for Asian Studies.
+He has authored many books and articles on Japan, Korea, and several other countries, and some of his books are used by the U.S. State Department to train new Foreign Service officers.

-Contents